Radically Local

 Soft, silky and lustrous Wensleydale wool from Julia Desch, Coloured by Nature

 Knitting in text - what messages shall we embed in knitting?
-What new stories can we tell?
+What new stories might we tell?